akshendra/akshendra.github.io/docs-on-fly/index.md

 ---
-title: Generating documentation on the fly in expressjs
+title: Generating documentation on the fly in express
 published: false
 description:
 tags: node, webdev, express
 ---

 I little while ago, I decided to generate docs for some HTTP APIs I was about to build.
 The APIs were going to be used internally, so I didn't want to commit to any of the online solutions, like [API Blueprint](https://apiblueprint.org/), [Apiary](https://apiary.io/) or [Swagger](https://swagger.io/).
-And setting up something from scratch would have been, bit much.
-Also, I wanted the docs integrated within the code, avoiding any kind of context switch, just to write documentation.
+And setting up something from scratch would have been, ... bit much.
+Also, I wanted the docs integrated within the code, avoiding any kind of context switch just to write documentation.

 I was aware of `jsdoc` and `esdoc`, both of them allows us to write documentation in comments.
-However, their job is to document javascript code, and not HTTP APIs.
-Then, I found a tool [`swagger-jsdoc`](`https://github.com/Surnet/swagger-jsdoc`), which genrates swagger / openapi specification from comments.
+However, their job is to document javascript code and not HTTP APIs.
+Then, I found a tool [`swagger-jsdoc`](`https://github.com/Surnet/swagger-jsdoc`), which generates swagger / OpenAPI specification from comments.
 This was just what I was looking for.

 ### Let's see some `code` now

-Just a simple server that list animals and you can add your favorite animal too. _Quite a novel concept_.
+Just a simple server that lists animals and you can add your favorite animal too. _Quite a novel concept_.

 ```js
 const express = require('express');